plasmidhq/plasmid/docs/contents/plasmidsync.rst

 from Plasmid's git repository on Github and run the `plasmidctl.py` script to begin the process.
 Of course, you'll want to setup an account on the server to actually utilize it.

+Plasmid Sync depends on a backend server, currently available in the `plasmid-python <http://github.com/plasmidhq/plasmid-python>`_ repository.
+Sync is considered alpha, and while usable, is only a prototype.

 To experiment with Plasmid Sync, setup a pair of test credentials to use.

 .. sourcecode:: bash